 Before you sign up for a Chime account, it’s a good idea to know some of the account features and services you’ll be receiving.
 Here is an overview of the bank’s services, as well as the advantages and disadvantages of each.

-There is no minimum balance required to open a checking account with Chime, which the bank calls a spending account.
+There is no minimum balance required to open an account with Chime, which the bank calls a spending account.
 When you sign up, you’ll automatically receive access to a Visa debit card, which is tied to your Chime account.

 They don’t offer paper checks, so if you need to write someone a check, you can do this through the Chime app.
 The check will be processed within three to nine business days.
 However, you can pay bills with their online bill pay feature.

 Chime Savings Account

 Chime also offers a savings account that you can apply for separately from the checking account.
 However, the interest rate is only 0.01% APY, so it’s nothing to write home about.
 If you’re looking to earn more in interest, Marcus by Goldman Sachs or Discover may be better options.

 Automatic Savings Program